Jacob A. Miller-Klugesherz

 Kansas State University

-§ Teach SOCIO211 - Introduction to Sociology, online, asynchronous, 8-week course.
+§ Instructed SOCIO211 - Introduction to Sociology, online, asynchronous, 8-week course.

 § Worked in interdisciplinary teams, went on field and site visits.